tldr-pages/tldr-maintenance/README.md

 These [metrics](https://github.com/tldr-pages/tldr-maintenance/issues/25) will help contributors to quickly spot whether there is still work to do to maintain and improve the quality.
 It also helps to detect any issues in the [tldr-repo](https://github.com/tldr-pages/tldr).

 > [!NOTE]
-> Running [`set-alias-page.py`](https://github.com/tldr-pages/tldr/blob/main/scripts/set-alias-page.py) and [`wrong-filename.sh`](https://github.com/tldr-pages/tldr/blob/main/scripts/wrong-filename.sh) generates false-positives and the results need to be checked by hand.
+> Running [`set-alias-page.py`](https://github.com/tldr-pages/tldr/blob/main/scripts/set-alias-page.py) and [`wrong-filename.sh`](https://github.com/tldr-pages/tldr/blob/main/scripts/wrong-filename.sh) generates false-positives.
+The results need to be checked by hand.
 It can be used by [CODEOWNERS](https://github.com/tldr-pages/tldr/blob/main/.github/CODEOWNERS) to watch their owned language to detect if there are changes needed.

 ## Metrics